 In the risks section above, reference was made to several risks impacting on environment matters.
 Unigold believes that it is in compliance with all environmental regulations in the Dominican Republic and has made no provision for environmental remediation costs as such costs are believed to be immaterial.
 Environmental remediation of exploration sites is an ongoing and continuous activity.
-The Corporation is completing baseline environmental work in preparation for delivering an Environmental and Social Impact ("ESIA") to support a final production decision for the Oxide Project at Candelones.
+The Corporation has completed baseline environmental work in preparation for commencing an Environmental and Social Impact ("ESIA") to support a final production decision for the Oxide Project at Candelones.
+No further environmental work can commence until the Exploitation application process is completed.